k21971/EvilHack/doc/evilhack-changelog.md

 - Return polearm skill for Priests
 - Apply a wielded polearm with fire-command
 - Fix: 'You feel guilty' feedback when alignment wasn't abused
+- Fix: perm_invent update when applying a bag of tricks